vne/pyfmt/README.md

 The exception will be raised in this case.
 Python behaves the same.

 You can pass an array as argument to pyfmt or you can simply specify multiple argument.
 Both things lead to the same result.

+pyfmt uses JSON for string representation of complex objects for %r format.
+JSON library must be available.
+If there is no JSON library and %r format is used, an exception is thrown.

 Additions
 ---------